Alexander Cartellieri: Provenance and early years

-Alexander Maximilian Georg Cartellieri was born in Odessa, a cosmopolitan and commercially vibrant Black Sea port which had been part of the Russian empire since 1789.
+Alexander Maximilian Georg Cartellieri was born on 19 June 1867 in Odessa, a cosmopolitan and commercially vibrant Black Sea port which had been part of the Russian Empire since 1789.
 He was the third of his parents' five recorded children.
 Leopold Cartellieri (1828–1903), his father, was a businessman who at the time of Alexander's birth was serving as German consul in the city.
 On his father's side the family could trace their ancestry back to Eighteenth century Milan, where a number of Cartellieris had been professional musicians.
 Alexander Cartellieri's great grandfather Antonio Cartellieri (1772–1807), a composer of church music who made his career Germany, had himself been the son of two opera singers, respectively from Milan and Riga, who were also living and working, at the time of his birth, in northern Germany.
 Antonio Cartellieri had in 1786 been relocated with his mother to Königsberg in East Prussia, following his parents' divorce.
 Alexander Cartellieri's more recent Cartellieri ancestors had made their way in life not as musicians but as businessmen.
 His grandfather, Julius Friedrich Leopold Cartellieri (1795–1873), was a city councillor and at one stage the treasurer in the port city of Pillau (which after 1945 became part of the Soviet Union and was renamed Baltiysk/Балтийск).
 Alexander Cartellieri's mother, born Cölestine Manger (1831–1918), was the daughter of a mine owner, originally from Kassel.
 In 1872 the Cartellieris relocated from Odessa to Paris where the children grew up.
 The move was undertaken in connection with Leopold Cartellieri's work for the international "Ephrussi & Co." bank.
 Alexander Cartellieri was unusual among German university history professors in having been born and grown up abroad.
 A few months before they moved to Paris the Franco-Prussian War had ended in French defeat.
 The traumatic Siege of Paris, the emperor's proclamation of 18 January 1871 in the Palace of Versailles and the loss of Alsace-Lorraine were all fresh and raw in the minds of Parisians.
 The family's social contacts were accordingly restricted to the very small number of German families living in the city.